bowen-upenn/Agent_Rationality/README.md

 # This is the official repository of the paper "Multi-Modal and Multi-Agent Systems Meet Rationality: A Survey"

 This survey is the first to specifically examine the increasingly important relations between **rationality** and **multi-modal and multi-agent systems**, identifying their advancements over single-agent and single-modal baselines in terms of rationality, and discussing open problems and future directions.
 We define four axioms we expect a rational agent or agent systems should satisfy:
 - **Information grounding**

   The decision of a rational agent is grounded on the physical and factual reality.
-For example, a flight booking agent must accurately retrieve available airports without fabricating nonexistent ones.
 In order to make a sound decision, the agent must be able to integrate sufficient and accurate information from different sources and modalities grounded in reality without hallucination.
-While this requirement is generally not explicitly stated in the cognitive science literature when defining rationality, it is implicitly implied, as most humans have access to physical reality through multiple sensory signals.

 - **Orderability of preference**